oaStuff/logservice/README.md

 Logging Service
 ================

-A logging library around [go-logging](https://github.com/op/go-logging) and using [lumberjack.v2](http://gopkg.in/natefinch/lumberjack.v2) for rotational file configuration.
+An asynchronous  logging library around [go-logging](https://github.com/op/go-logging) and using [lumberjack.v2](http://gopkg.in/natefinch/lumberjack.v2) for rotational file configuration.

 You can use dep to get the dependencies if you want to work on the file